 Evangeline Hines, Analyst

-Evangeline received her undergraduate degree in International Studies from American University, during which time she also minored in Arabic and studied in Jordan.
+Evangeline received her undergraduate degree in International Studies from American University, during which time she also minored in Arabic.
 Additionally, she received her Master's from American University in International Affairs.
+She has lived and studied in Mexico and Jordan.
 Evangeline's research at C4ADS focuses on illicit networks and natural resource issues in Africa and the Middle East.

 Jackson Miller, Analyst

 Jackson received his undergraduate degree in international politics and Chinese studies from New York University's Gallatin School of Individualized Study.
 He has worked and researched throughout China, including Xinjiang, as well as in Kenya, and speaks Mandarin and French.
 The coauthor of the 2014 C4ADS report Out of Africa, Jackson's work highlights transnational wildlife crime and East Asian security issues.

 Mary received undergraduate degrees in International Relations and Accounting from the College of William & Mary.
 She also concentrated on Hispanic Studies and Economics.
 Mary is also a contributor for the Diplomatic Courier, where she writes on Latin American and human rights issues.
 She has studied in Spain and in the UK, and speaks Spanish and is learning Portuguese.
 Mary's research at C4ADS concentrates on international wildlife crime and Latin American security issues.